-In 2009, a visionary architecture professor and his energetic students committed to reinvesting in Muncie’s urban core neighborhoods.
+In 2009, visionary architecture professor, Jonathan Spodek, and his energetic students committed to reinvesting in Muncie’s urban core neighborhoods [More on our history].
 The team transformed one, two, then more houses into energy-efficient homes until the class developed into a full-service nonprofit.
 People of all ages, from across Muncie have come together to support ecoREHAB because we believe affordable, safe neighborhoods lead to healthy, prosperous, and inclusive communities.

 Responsible for guidance and management, the board of directors takes an active role in ecoREHAB’s overall direction and strategy, meeting monthly to assess projects and discuss opportunities to enhance ecoREHAB’s positive impact within the community.
 The board strives for diversity and inclusion, from age and race to talents and neighborhood representation.

 Other board member not pictured: Jim Flatford, Director